 Step 1: Whenever your child encounters a word that they don’t know the meaning of, they should click the word to open OLSN (just like they would for a word they don’t recognize).

-Step 2: Once the PQ Pop-Up App opens with the word in its box, they should click on the WordExplore button to open the Reference Panel.
-Once the reference panel opens they can select from a number of types of references for helping them understand the word:
+Step 2: Once OLSN opens with the word in its box, your child should click on the Word Explore button which will then open the Reference Panel.
+The Reference Panel provides instant access to a number of types of references for learning about the word:

 Step 3: If English is their primary language, they should click on the Dictionary or Synonym button to see the words definitions.
 If English is not their primary language, they should click on the Translator button to see translations in their language.
 Note: if the Translator is not set to their primary language, click on the Translator Menu button to select it.

-Using the above steps, first you, and then your child, should practice with some of the words included in the table below.
-Show them how to use the PQ App: “click, watch, listen, and try to read it again”.
-Once they know how to use it to work out unfamiliar words, then have them click on the WordExplore button and use the reference panel to get help understanding the meanings of words.
-Keep practicing together until they know when to click on a word, and how to use the PQ Pop-Up App to help them recognize and understand any word they encounter.
+Now that you know how to use OLSN’s two modes, practice with some of the words included in the table below.
+Once easy for you, show your child how to use OLSN: “click, watch while listening, try to read it again, repeat as needed”.
+Once your child is using OLSN to work out unfamiliar words, have them click on the Word Explore button and use the Reference Panel to get help for understanding words.
+Keep practicing together until your child is able to use OLSN to help them recognize and understand any word they encounter.